CodeAstra/profile_wizard/README.md

 ### Question Schema
 Each section has several questions.
 Each question is defined by a key value pair.

 The keys are symbols; Please keep them unique and DO NOT change them.
 Changing the keys would lose all the answers of the question.
-In the example above, `name`, `contact`, `department` are the keys for the questions.
+In the example above, `name`, `gender`, `contact`, `department` are the keys for the questions.

 The details of each question are define by a hash with the schema below: